MgxBarr/Morphing/README.md

 [JavaFX](https://docs.oracle.com/javase/8/javafx/api/toc.html)

 ***
-## Technologies utilisées
+## Technologies used

-Ci-après une liste des différentes technologies utilisées pour notre projet :
+The following is a list of the different technologies used in our project:
 * [Eclipse](https://eclipseide.org/): Version 2023-03 (4.27.0)
 * [java](https://www.java.com/fr/): Version 17.0.6
 * [javaFX](https://openjfx.io/): Version 22.0.0